pretix/pretix-docs/docs/tutorial/event.md

 It is recommended to finalize the choice here before taking the ticket shop live.
 Changing this after already having received orders can lead to issues when sorting or changing names.

-## Texts

-Open the "texts" tab.
-Type a text for welcoming your customers to your store page and guiding them through the process of purchasing a ticket into the "front page text" field.
-If you have set time constraints for the presale, then you should add an "end of presale text".
-This text will be displayed at the top of your ticket shop when the presale time has run out.
-If you are making use of vouchers, e.g. inviting speakers to your event by sending them voucher codes, then you should add a "voucher explanation" telling them how to obtain a voucher code.
-This text will be displayed next to the input field for a voucher code.

-The "texts" tab lets you define a lot of text messages for other purposes.
-Every field comes with an explanation as to where the text will be used.
-All fields support simple and human-readable formatting via Markdown.
-Whenever you define a text, make sure you also provide a translation for each language you selected in the localization tab.

 ## Shop design

 ![Screenshot of "shop design" tab, showing options for the header image and social media image, as well as a locked section at the bottom.](../assets/screens/event/shop-design.png "Event shop design tab screenshot")